 To represent consumers by funding our participation on committees that have an interest in consumer affairs.

-The Foundation was formed in 2010 and incorporates the Emily Carpenter Consumer Charitable Trust, which was established in 1994 with funds from a bequest by the late Emily Carpenter CMG BHSc.
+The Consumer Foundation, formed in 2010, incorporates the Emily Carpenter Consumer Charitable Trust, established in 1994 with funds from a bequest by the late Emily Carpenter CMG BHSc.

 Secretary and Treasurer